 One thing that affects me the most is whenever I run into friends or acquaintances, I hear the same things: “I wish I could go there” or “You are so lucky!” or “Maybe I’ll get there one day, I’d love to”.
 YOU CAN.
 You absolutely can.
 The only thing stopping you is your own fear of going someplace very unknown, not your finances.
 Most people from my hometown take a vacation once a year to “the beach”, whether that be in the Carolinas or Florida, not realizing that they could spend the same exact money (or less!) on a vacation to Thailand or India or someplace else they always wanted to go.
 If you really, REALLY and truly don’t want to go anywhere but Florida, that is 100% fine by me.
 It’s you, you reading this, who wants to go to some exotic locale but…doesn’t.
 Most people tend to think that leaving the hemisphere is not only terrifying, but completely out of their price range.
 That is simply not true.
-I’ll let you in on a little information: Our recent airplane tickets to Morocco, round trip from Atlanta, cost $440 each.
+I’ll let you in on a little information: Our recent trip to Paris I got for $260 round trip from Atlanta.
+Our tickets to Morocco, also round trip from Atlanta, cost $440 each.
 Still don’t think you can go anywhere?

 I can spend hours scouring websites and options and routes and prices.
 It takes a lot of patience and definitely some time, but very little skill.
 I’m not anyone special, but I am savvy when it comes to getting the best travel deals.
 Generally, flexibility in your plans is key in getting the best price and being able to jump on something at a moment’s notice.
 The nature of the airline industry is up and down and up and down and sales here and sales there, so know that even if you miss a good deal, another one is likely to pop up.